-Advantix, Inc. is a HOME developer which rehabs and newly constructs rental and homebuyer projects, using labor from Youth Build participants.
+Advantix, Inc. is a HOME developer which rehabs rental and homebuyer projects, using labor from Youth Build participants.
+Advantix, Inc. plans to rehab three homebuyer units in 2018.

 AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction